content-left-bg.png

 Service Agreement

-An agreement entered into by the Department of Education (DoE) and the Grantee which details funding that will be provided by DoE for the purpose of delivering services as outlined in a Funding Schedule.
-It is legally binding, and outlines the Grantees obligations and the specified performance measures and reporting requirements Grantees are expected to deliver upon.
+An agreement entered into by the Department of Education (the department) and the Grantee which details funding that will be provided by the department for the purpose of delivering services as outlined in a Funding Schedule.
+It is legally binding and outlines the Grantee's obligations and the specified performance measures and reporting requirements Grantees are expected to meet.

 Subsidy(ies)